oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/base-images/_index.md

 [Obtain images from the Oracle Container Registry](#obtain-images-from-the-oracle-container-registry).
 {{% /notice %}}

-1. To download the Image Tool, follow the [Setup](https://oracle.github.io/weblogic-image-tool/quickstart/setup/) instructions and refer to the [Quick Start](https://oracle.github.io/weblogic-image-tool/quickstart/quickstart/) Guide.
 Here's an example of using the WIT `create` command to create a base WebLogic Server image from a base Oracle Linux image, a WebLogic installer download, and a JRE installer download: